MicrosoftDocs/VBA-Docs/api/Word.ProtectedViewWindow.SourcePath.md

 ## Remarks

 The path does not include a trailing character (for example, "C:\MSOffice").
 Use the [PathSeparator](Word.Application.PathSeparator.md) property to add the character that separates folders and drive letters.
-Use the[SourceName](Word.LinkFormat.SourceName.md) property to return the file name without the path.
+Use the [SourceName](Word.LinkFormat.SourceName.md) property to return the file name without the path.

 ## Example